http://invisible-island.net/personal/

 At the time, I was also working on a fairly long report (for a different project).

 There was no way to make pictures.
 My reports had pictures on about 10% of the pages.
 But I wrote macros which printed the captions on the page.
 One picture which had two parts, e.g., 2.5a and 2.5b, came out on two successive pages on my first version.
-This incited a loud argument with an associate who said that it was one picture.
-I pointed out that it was two parts and that I would change it, but found that simply walking away and changing the macro made the argument go away-—like too many arguments no amount of polite discussion had any effect on my associate.
+This incited a loud argument with Alberto Abbondanti, who said that it was one picture.
+I pointed out that it was two parts and that I would change it, but found that simply walking away and changing the macro made the argument go away-—like too many arguments, no amount of polite discussion has any effect on some people.

 I finished the report, and moved to a different project.
 While it was in review, it came back for a minor correction and was given to another person who took it to a secretary to apply scissors and glue to modify the first page.
 We've come a long way since that point, technically speaking.